dceluis/sanchez2210/src/content/projects.md

 # Project Showcase

-Here are some of the projects I've built in my road to learn AI.
+Here are some of the projects I've built with love and curiosity:

 ## VacoCam